Our thinking

 Risk categorization

 As indicated above, there are currently no specific laws or regulations in Kenya that directly regulate AI.
-Risk categorization is expected to become clearer once the once the AI Strategy and the Draft AI Code of Practice are finalized.
+Risk categorization is expected to become clearer once the once the Strategy and the Draft Code are finalized.

 Key compliance requirements

 As indicated above, there are currently no specific laws or regulations in Kenya that directly regulate AI.
-However, the Draft AI Code of Practice provides that developers and stakeholders in the AI space must comply with and maintain high standards of transparency, accountability, security and privacy measures, risk management capacity and governance of the AI systems.10
+However, the Draft Code provides that developers and stakeholders in the AI space must comply with and maintain high standards of transparency, accountability, security and privacy measures, risk management capacity and governance of the AI systems.17

 Regulators